rkalescky/documentation/applications/matlab.rst

 Running MATLAB on ManeFrame II
 ==============================

-Types of Nodes On Which MATLAB Is to Run
+Types of Nodes on Which MATLAB is to Run
 ----------------------------------------

 First, you must identify the type of compute resource needed to run your